Data and Systems Manager

 Please contact our Director of Education

-Jessie (she/they) is a proud transgender Chicanx woman from Salinas, CA and is a second year student in the Master of Public Health/Master of Social Welfare concurrent degree program at UC Berkeley.
+Jessie (she/they) is a proud transgender Chicanx woman from Salinas, CA and is a third year student in the Master of Public Health/Master of Social Welfare concurrent degree program at UC Berkeley.
 After graduating from UCLA in 2018, she worked as the Trans* Empower Workforce Development Program Manager at a community clinic in South Central Los Angeles.
 In that role she assisted transgender patients with job readiness skills, job placement, legal gender and name change paperwork, and trained employers in Los Angeles on transgender competency to best support transgender workers.
-Her research interests include how institutions, systems, and organizations affect the mental health of transgender people of color.
-She aims to gain work experience working with LGBT+ individuals of color and their mental health in the hopes of becoming a therapist for transgender clients after she graduates.
+Her research interests include how social and structural transphobia becomes internalized/embodied and affects mental health of transgender people of color.
+She also has experience providing therapy with transgender/non-binary youth of color.
+She hopes to one day receive a PhD in Public Health and be able to inform policy to combat transphobia and allow transgender people to live healthful, thriving lives.

 Kadeth (pronouns he/him and Sir) is a queer trans masculine artist and composer who fuses mythology, magic, shamanic arts and feminist theory with traditional psychotherapy to inform and guide his work.
 He is a Reiki Master Teacher and shamanic practitioner.